Greer Grammer

-Greer Grammer is an American actress and former beauty queen.
+Kandace Greer Grammer (born February 15, 1992) is an American actress and former beauty queen.
 She is best known for her role as Lissa Miller in the MTV series Awkward and for her role in the 2021 Netflix-released film Deadly Illusions.

 Early life

-Grammer is the daughter of actor Kelsey Grammer.
+Grammer is the daughter of actor Kelsey Grammer and stylist Barrie Buckner.
 She was named after actress Greer Garson.
+Early in life she became largely estranged from her father until they coincidentally reconnected at a Christmas tree lot when she was 16 while she was doing community service as Miss Teen Malibu.

 Grammer attended Idyllwild Arts Academy for two years, receiving training under their theater program.

 Grammer served as Miss Golden Globe 2015 at the 72nd Golden Globe Awards.

 Pageant competitions

 Grammer entered her first beauty pageant in 2008, winning the title of Miss Teen Malibu.
 She went on to place within the top 10 in the Miss California Teen competition.
 She competed again the following year, successfully retaining her crown and again placing within the Top 10 of the state competition.
 In 2009, she represented the Marina Del Rey region, placing in the Top 10 of the 2010 state competition for the third year in a row.
 That year, Grammer also held the title of Miss Regional California Teen 2011.

 Grammer competed at the Miss California Teen 2011 competition representing Thousand Oaks.
 She placed in the Top 10.
 After this competition, she retired from beauty pageants.